 TE HIKU O TE IKA MAORI RUGBY U18 TEAM

-Kingi Herewini, one of our Year 12 students has been selected in the Te Hiku o te Ika Maori Rugby U18 Team.
-Players were selected from the entire Blues and Chiefs franchise area; this includes Northland, North Harbour, Auckland, Counties, Waitkato, Bay of Plenty, Thames Valley and King Country.
-This team carries the mana of a a proud rugby area and the players understand this.
-He is one of two from Northland to be selected.
+Kingi Herewini, one of our Year 12 students have been selected in the Te Hiku o te Ika Maori Rugby U18 Team.
+Players were selected from the entire Blues and Chiefs franchise area; this includes Northland, North Harbour, Auckland, Counties, Waikato, Bay of Plenty, Thames Valley and King Country.
+This team carries the mana of a proud rugby area and the players understand this.

 NORTHLAND U15 SOUTH ZONE RUGBY

 Three Rodney College students, Lewis Harris, Kaea Korewha and Jesse Manuell were selected for the Northland Maori U15 Squad after playing for the Northland U15s South Zone Maoris over Queens Birthday weekend.

 NORTH ISLAND ATHLETICS - INGLEWOOD

 Rodney College had a team of five students competing in the North Island Secondary Schools Athletics Champs, in April.
 Javarne Porter competed exceptionally well with a jump of 5.97m in the Intermediate Boys Long Jump, coming 4th in his division.